Safe Church Leadership for Church Councils

 - Understand the UCA National Child Safe Framework incorporating the Child Safe Principles

-- Undertake a self-audit against the Principles to identify any gaps
+- Use the Child Safe Principles Planning Implementation tool to identify any gaps

 - Create a plan to address any gaps identified as part of the self-audit process with time frames included